 Tuna is one of the most popular and widely eaten food fish in the world, but the intensive commercial pressure on this species means that many tuna stocks are depleted, with some tuna species being reduced to the point of near extinction.
 Attempts to reduce the intensity of tuna fishing and allow stocks to recover have proved ineffective with the ICCAT – the organisation which is responsible for managing and protecting tuna species – coming in for particular criticism due to its ineffective attempts to stop the decline.

 Although many people do not differentiate between tuna there are in fact eight species of true tuna and a number of other related tuna-like species.
-There is a great deal of difference in the sizes between species: the largest, most intensively fished and most valuable is the Atlantic bluefin tuna which can be 14-15ft in length, weigh 1500lb and sell for up to $10,000, whereas the much cheaper and more numerous skipjack tuna grows to a maximum size of around 3ft.
+There is a great deal of difference in the sizes between species: the largest, most intensively fished and most valuable is the Atlantic bluefin tuna which can be 14-15ft in length, weigh 1500lb and sell for tens of thousands of pounds, whereas the much smaller, cheaper and more numerous skipjack tuna grows to a maximum size of around three feet in length.
 The division between the different tuna groups is shown below:

 Behaviour and Feeding

 Tuna are adapted to swim at great speeds.
 They have powerful, streamlined bodies and slim, stiff fins which help them achieve both great acceleration and top speed – the fastest species of tuna is the yellowfin which is thought to be able to reach speeds of up to 50mph.
 This speed is helped by the fact that tuna can conserve heat which has been produced by muscles which allows them to raise their body temperature higher than the water they are in means that tuna can live in a wide range of sea temperatures.